adamcee/knowledge/README.md

 ### Javascript frameworks

 #### Redux
 The [Redux documentation](http://redux.js.org/) is excellent.
-Highly recommended are the "Readm Me", "Introduction", and "Basics" - they are well-written, contain background material, and enough code/examples/tutorials to be worth reading in there entirety.
+The "Read Me", "Introduction", and "Basics" are well-written, contain interesting and useful background material, and enough code/examples/tutorials to be worth reading in there entirety.
 Here are some additional documentation links.
 - [Usage with React](http://redux.js.org/docs/basics/UsageWithReact.html)

 #### React.js